Aggressive Dog Rehab

 Before you call to inquire about Aggressive Dog Rehab … Understand, that you are wasting your time and money, if you are not willing to change the way you interact, communicate or correct your dog.
 Most dogs are aggressive because of how their owner has raised them … Not all … but many.

 If you are doing the following and aren’t willing to change … Please Do Not Call!

-- If your dog bites someone and you ask how the dog is doing, before you ask the person how they are doing after the bite.
+- If your dog bites someone and you ask how the dog is doing, before you ask the person how they are doing.

 - Can’t stand to let your dog go off for rehab, without calling everyday to see how they are doing.